peirvine/Snowmeter/readme.md

 # Snowmeter
-This is a device that will tell you what wax to use on your skis
+This is a device that will tell you what wax to use on your skis.
+This app is written in ArduinoC and HTML/Vanilla JavaScript